Titans agree to deal with Falcons for Julio Jones

 The Falcons shared a video of Jones on social media and wrote, “Because of you, 11 will always mean more.”

-Jones’ $15.3 million base salary is guaranteed, and he was set to cost the Falcons slightly more than $23 million against the salary cap next season.
+Jones’ $15.3 million base salary for this season is guaranteed, and he was set to cost the Falcons slightly more than $23 million against the salary cap next season.
 By trading him after June 1, they now split the dead money over two seasons, easing their tough financial situation.

 And now the Titans have a wide receiver costing less in 2021 than if they had picked up the fifth-year option at $15.6 million for Davis, who signed with the Jets.